oracle/graaljs/README.md

 ### Compatibility on Operating Systems

 The core JavaScript engine is a Java application and is thus in principle compatible with every operating system that provides a compatible JVM, [see `RunOnJDK.md`](https://github.com/graalvm/graaljs/tree/master/docs/user/RunOnJDK.md).
-We test and support GraalVM JavaScript currently in full extent on Linux and MacOS.
+We test and support GraalVM JavaScript currently in full extent on Linux AMD64, Linux AArch64, MacOS, and Windows.
-For Windows, a preliminary preview version is available.

-Some features, including the Node.js support, are currently not supported on all platforms (e.g. Windows).

 ## GraalVM JavaScript Reference Manual